Rehabilitation Counseling - Gateway to Your Career Future!

 The focus of a Rehabilitation Counselor is to help develop effective strategies to eliminate barriers that prevent people from living their best lives (regardless of their age).
 If you want to make a difference in peoples' lives, consider the Rehabilitation Counseling degree as the pathway to your future!
 The Rehabilitation Counseling program provides a broad based educational foundation in medical, psychological, and psychosocial aspects of our clients' lives coupled with training in effective counseling interventions.

 Rehabilitation Counseling Program Application Dates

-These informational sessions are designed to provide a comprehensive overview of our program.
+Program Information SessionsYou are highly encouraged to attend one of our upcoming program information sessions.
+These sessions are designed to be informative and provide a comprehensive overview of the programs.
 It is very important that you attend one of these meetings as we will be handing out a packet of documents and materials you will need for admission to the program.
-There will be time for you to ask questions and meet your fellow students.
+There will be time for you to ask questions and meet your fellow prospective students.

 What does it mean to you to receive the outstanding student award?

 Receiving the outstanding student award means my perseverance paid off.
 It is truly an honor to be recognized by professionals I aspire to be like.

 Why I want to give back to the Rehabilitation Counseling profession.

 During my educational and professional journey, I had two rehabilitation counselors who mentored me.
 They inspired me to pursue my master’s degree in Rehabilitation Counseling.
 Being a person with a disability, I feel it is imperative that I assist others in overcoming obstacles just as I was supported in doing so.
 Even now, there is so much that can be accomplished in assisting the public to understand that people with disabilities are capable of exceeding general expectations in the workforce, when given an opportunity.
 I feel it is my obligation to be an advocate for individuals with disabilities and encourage them as I have been encouraged.